 In December, DTT pledged their commitment to CSAT’s initiative of providing resources to C-Store operators.
 These resources allow operators to identify and safely report trafficking that passes through their stores.
 Today, DTT strengthened that ongoing commitment with a $2,000 donation.
 The contribution will help CSAT work towards the goal of ending human trafficking in the United States.

-“This donation from DTT enables us to get human trafficking training and victim outreach materials into hundreds of additional stores across the United States,” shared Juliana Williams, program director of Convenience Stores Against Trafficking.
+“This donation from DTT enables us to get human trafficking training and victim outreach materials into hundreds of additional stores across the United States,” shared A program director of Convenience Stores Against Trafficking.
 “By stepping up to support Convenience Stores Against Trafficking, DTT is saving lives!”

-“I’ve worked closely with Ms. Williams for the past several months as CSAT has provided training materials and support to C-Store operators, helping them to identify and report human trafficking,” said Crista Backo, Director of C-Store Sales at DTT.
+“I’ve worked closely with the director for the past several months as CSAT has provided training materials and support to C-Store operators, helping them to identify and report human trafficking,” said a Director of C-Store Sales at DTT.
 “I’ve seen the impact her program has had in the C-Store community, and I’m incredibly proud to meaningfully contribute to those efforts with this donation.”